atakanakin/RandomDuck/README.md

 ## Getting Started

-To use the Random Duck Photo App, follow these steps:
+To use the Random Duck App, follow these steps:

 1. Clone the repository to your local machine: